 Meals during the holiday season are, by nature, more elaborate than your traditional weeknight supper.
-Sadly, though, the creation of elaborate dishes at home has fallen out of favor.
-Read on for our “soup-to-nuts” menu of fancy fare that just might make your table impress during the holidays but also on any night of the week.
+Sadly, though, creating elaborate dishes at home has fallen out of favor.
+Read on for our “soup-to-nuts” menu of retro holiday recipes to impress your guests this Thanksgiving and holiday season — or any night of the week.

 Easy Classic Cheese Ball